 The date of acquisition;

-The place each object was acquired, i.e., name or number of site, county, State, and Federal agency administrative unit, if applicable; and
+The place / geographic location where each object was acquired, i.e., name or number of site, county, and state;

+For Inventories prepared under CalNAGPRA, the State Aboriginal Territory from which the Human Remains and Asscoiated Funerary Objects were removed; and

 The means of acquisition, i.e., gift, purchase, or excavation;

-A description of each set of Human Remains or Associated Funerary Object, including dimensions, materials, and, if appropriate, photographic documentation, and the antiquity of such Human Remains or Associated Funerary Objects, if known; andA summary of the evidence, including the results of consultation, used to determine the Cultural Affiliation and State Cultural Affiliation of the Human Remains and Associated Funerary Objects.
+A description of each set of Human Remains or Associated Funerary Object; and

+A description indicating Cultural Affiliation (under NAGPRA) and/or State Cultural Affiliation (under CalNAGPRA), as applicable, of the Human Remains and Associated Funerary Objects and a summary of the evidence, including the results of consultation, used to make such determinations.

 Summaries.
 Campus Summaries must describe the collections in the Possession or Control of the campus that may contain Unassociated Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony for the purpose of providing information to Tribes that may wish to submit Requests regarding these items.
-Summaries must include: an estimate of the number of objects in the collection or portion of the collection; a description of the kinds of objects included; reference to the means, date(s), and location(s) in which the collection or portion of the collection was acquired, where readily ascertainable; and information relevant to identifying Lineal Descendants, if available, and Cultural Affiliation and State Cultural Affiliation.In general, any non-contemporary Native American ethnographic object or artifact may be a Cultural Item, and campuses should consult with potentially culturally affiliated Tribes regarding any accessions that contain such Native American objects.
+Summaries must include:

+An estimate of the number of objects in the collection or portion of the collection;

+A description of the kinds of objects included; reference to the means, date(s), and location(s) in which the collection or portion of the collection was acquired, where readily ascertainable; and

+Information relevant to identifying Lineal Descendants, if available, and Cultural Affiliation and State Cultural Affiliation.

+Under CalNAGPRA, Summaries must also include the State Aboriginal Territory from which the items were removed, where reasonably ascertainable.

+In general, any non-contemporary Native American ethnographic object or artifact may be a Cultural Item, and campuses should consult with potentially Culturally Affiliated/State Culturally Affiliated Tribes regarding any collections that contain such Native American objects.

 Determining Whether Objects are Native American Cultural Items and Cultural Affiliation / State Cultural Affiliation

-In evaluating items to establish whether they meet the definitions of Cultural Items and their Cultural Affiliation or State Cultural Affiliation, campuses will Consult with Tribal Representatives and utilize the types of evidence and standards of proof stipulated in NAGPRA and CalNAGPRA (geographical, kinship, biological, archeological, anthropological, linguistic, folklore, oral tradition, historical evidence, or other information or expert opinion).
+In evaluating items to establish whether they meet the definitions of Cultural Items and their Cultural Affiliation or State Cultural Affiliation, campuses will consult with Tribal Representatives and utilize the types of evidence and standards of proof stipulated in NAGPRA and CalNAGPRA (i.e., geographical, kinship, biological, archeological, anthropological, linguistic, folklore, oral tradition, historical evidence, other information or expert opinion, and Tribal Traditional Knowledge).

 Determining Whether Objects are Native American Cultural Items

 Inventories.
-In Consultation with Tribes, the Repatriation Coordinator will gather information for review by the Campus Committee to determine whether items meet the NAGPRA/CalNAGPRA definitions of Human Remains and Associated Funerary Objects (and whether any Tribes are Culturally Affiliated and/or State Cultural Affiliated).
-Note that determinations of whether the items are Native American must not be precluded based solely on their age.
+In Consultation with Tribes, the Repatriation Coordinator will prepare a preliminary and final Inventory for review by the Campus Committee to determine whether items meet the NAGPRA/CalNAGPRA definitions of Human Remains and Associated Funerary Objects (and whether any Tribes are Culturally Affiliated and/or State Culturally Affiliated).
+Determinations of whether the items are Native American must not be precluded based solely on their age.

 Summaries.
-For Requests under Summaries, upon receiving a Tribal Representative’s identification and Request for Unassociated Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony, the Repatriation Coordinator, in Consultation with Tribes, will gather information for review by the Campus Committee to determine whether the requested items meet the NAGPRA/CalNAGPRA definitions of Unassociated Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony (and whether any Tribes are Culturally Affiliated or State Cultural Affiliated).
+For Requests under Summaries, upon receiving a Tribal Representative’s identification and Request for Unassociated Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony, the Repatriation Coordinator, in Consultation with Tribes, will prepare a preliminary and final Summary for review by the Campus Committee to determine whether the requested items meet the NAGPRA/CalNAGPRA definitions of Unassociated Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony (and whether any Tribes are Culturally Affiliated or State Culturally Affiliated).
 Determinations of whether items are Native American must not be precluded based solely on their age.

 Determining Cultural Affiliation / State Cultural Affiliation